Castillo leads Orioles past Blue Jays 7-5

 Blue Jays: RHP Marco Estrada (2-2, 3.60) has pitched well against the Orioles over his career, going 4-1 with 58 strikeouts and a 2.84 ERA in 12 appearances (10 starts).

-Orioles: LHP Wade Miley (1-1, 3.02) is looking to pitch past the fifth inning for the first time in his previous four starts.
+Orioles: LHP Wade Miley (1-1, 3.02) is looking to pitch past the fifth inning for the first time in five starts.

 Comments